apache/spark/docs/configuration.md

     that run for longer than 500ms.
 If multiple stages run at the same time, multiple progress bars will be displayed on the same line.
     <br/>
-    <em>Note:</em> In shell environment, the default value of spark.ui.showConsoleProgress is true or
+    <em>Note:</em> In shell environment, the default value of spark.ui.showConsoleProgress is true.
-    specified by user.
   </td>
 </tr>
 <tr>